twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

 Each column is responsible for storing each of the following data items, in this order left-to-right: {xmin,xmax,ymin,ymax,xscl,yscl}.
 Rows 1-9 are each of the zoom slots.
-Row 10 is the "last zooming window" slot which is modified every time a new zoom is confirmed with [ENTER] during execution of the program; its window is recalled upon pressing [0].
+Row 10 is the "last zooming window" slot which is modified every time a new zoom is confirmed; its window is recalled upon pressing [0].

 IV.
 CHANGELOG (LATEST-FIRST)